UGANDA GORILLA TREKKING & PRIMATES SAFARI

 - Jungle through the rain forest of Kibale in search of Chimpanzees

-- Through to Ishasha sector, track down the tree climbing lions of Queen Elizabeth Nation park
+- Through to Ishasha sector, track down the tree climbing lions of Queen Elizabeth National park

 - The exciting, breathtaking mountain gorilla trekking of Bwindi Impenetrable forest